akilmarshall/gauge-vision/README.md

 # gauge-vision

-Several video feeds of similar pressure gauges in operation will be available, the goal is to write software capable of turing that video stream into a stream of values representing the pressure reading of the gauge.
+Several video feeds of similar pressure gauges in operation will be available, the goal is to write software capable of turing that video stream into a stream of values representing the pressure readings of the gauge.

 <p align="center">
 <img src=https://imgur.com/qmYCjDS.png alt="" width="250"/>